Economic Problems of Bangladesh and Solutions

 Population

 Bangladesh is an overpopulated country and currently, it has about 16.52 cr people and population density is about 1315 p/km2.
-So, food shortage and unemployment is available here.
+So, food shortage and unemployment are available here.

 Technology

-The use of technology can accelerate a countries economic development.
-The developed countries are using modern technologies everywhere, without technologies they can’t think a moment.
+The use of technology can accelerate a country’s economic development.
+Developed countries are using modern technologies everywhere, without technologies they can’t think for a moment.

-But developing countries like Bangladesh are using labor-intensive technologies in production.
-So, they can produce only a few products compare to a developed country.
+However, developing countries like Bangladesh are using labor-intensive technologies in production.
+So, they can produce only a few products compared to a developed country.

 Unequal Distribution of resource

 In Bangladesh, only a few rich people have the majority of resources and money.
-So, the majority of people leads to poorer life.
+So, the majority of people have poorer lives.
 They are unable to improve their condition.
 Resentment and unrest arise there.

 Price stability

 The average inflation rate in Bangladesh is about 5.6% since 1990.
-The inflation increases the price of food and non-food items and it creates pressure on domestic demands.
+Inflation increases the price of food and non-food items and it creates pressure on domestic demands.

 Sometimes the inflation rate goes higher and the highest inflation rate after 2000 is 11.4% in 2008.
-Higher inflation holds a countries economic development.
+Higher inflation holds a country’s economic development.

 Unemployment

-There is a serve unemployment problem in Bangladesh because of low employment opportunities and lack of industries.
+There is a severe unemployment problem in Bangladesh because of low employment opportunities and a lack of industries.

-About 2.5 million working people are unemployed and there is many disguised unemployed person in the agriculture sector.
+About 2.5 million working people are unemployed and there are many disguised unemployed people in the agriculture sector.
 As a result per capita productivity is very low in this country.

 Underdevelopment of Agriculture

-Bangladesh is an agricultural dependent country but its productivity is very low.
-About 40% of people and many industries directly depends on this sector.
+Bangladesh is an agricultural-dependent country but its productivity is very low.
+About 40% of people and many industries directly depend on this sector.
 But ancient technologies of cultivation and natural calamities make this productivity lower.

 Underdevelopment of Industries

-Although there are unlimited natural resources and huge manpower in the BD industrialization process is slow here because of lack of capital, low skilled manpower, infrastructure, and planning.
+Although there are unlimited natural resources and huge manpower the BD industrialization process is slow here because of a lack of capital, low-skilled manpower, infrastructure, and planning.

 Low per-capita Income